seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

 ### Copy a capability between CSlots

-After the output showing the number of CSlots in the CSpace, you will see an error:
+After the output showing the number of bytes in the CSpace, you will see an error:

 ```
 <<seL4(CPU 0) [decodeInvocation/530 T0xffffff801ffb5400 "rootserver" @401397]: Attempted to invoke a null cap #4095.>>